 The Forensic Science Graduate Program has a distinguished group of lecturers who serve as primary instructors and guest speakers for courses.
-Lecturers in the program may be UC Davis faculty or industry professionals.
-Our industry lecturers are actively employed in the industry spanning the California Department of Justice (CA DOJ), the Bureau of Forensic Services, the Federal Bureau of Investigation (FBI), Lawrence Livermore National Laboratory, the Sacramento County District Attorney’s Office, and crime laboratories across the state.
+Lecturers in the program may be UC Davis faculty or forensics practitioners.
+Our forensic practitioner lecturers are actively employed in the industry spanning the California Department of Justice (CA DOJ), the Bureau of Forensic Services, the Federal Bureau of Investigation (FBI), Lawrence Livermore National Laboratory, the Sacramento County District Attorney’s Office, and crime laboratories across the state.
 Lecturers provide graduate students with a relevant and applied forensic science education that directly prepares students for employment in a forensic science field.

 Michael Chamberlain J.D. | Lecturer | FOR212 Scientific Evidence and Courtroom Testimony